Magnetic

-Magnetic inductive flow meter and flow switch: Questions and answers, professional knowledge directly from the manufacturer:
+Magnetic inductive flow meter: Questions and answers, professional knowledge directly from the manufacturer:

 How does a magnetic inductive flow meter work?